troianoandres/aliasify-mocks/README.md

 # aliasify-mocks
-NPM package to aliasify all the mocks founded into specific directories
+NPM package to mock all modules founded into specific directories